florinpop17/app-ideas/Projects/3-Advanced/Movie-App.md

 -   [ ] User can create an account
 -   [ ] User can create their own watch list
 -   [ ] User can review movies
+-   [ ] Server keeps track of recently watched movies and connects them to IP addresses, to give recommendations of whats HOT

 ## Useful links and resources